Chris Goldsmith

-Christopher David Goldsmith (called Chris; born 1954) is a British Anglican bishop who has been the Church of England's national Director of Ministry since 2019.
+Christopher David Goldsmith (called Chris; born October 1954) is a British Anglican bishop who has been the Church of England's national Director of Ministry since 2019.
 From 2013 until 2019, he was the Bishop of St Germans, the sole suffragan bishop of the Diocese of Truro, Church of England; he was additionally acting Bishop of Truro from 2017 to 2018.

 Early life

 Goldsmith was born in 1954.
 He was educated at Dartford Grammar School, an all-boys state grammar school in Dartford, Kent.
 He studied biochemistry at the University of York, graduating with a Bachelor of Arts (BA) degree in 1976 and a Doctor of Philosophy (PhD) degree in 1979.

 Career

 Business career

 For 25 years, Goldsmith worked in the oil and gas industry.
 He worked for Shell International in Kent, Essex, Amsterdam and London.
 He began his career as a research scientist before moving into human resources and management roles.